deadconvicess/Vanish/README.md

 - Check bot token and webhook are valid and accessible
 - Ensure all packages are installed
 - Make sure you used a RAW Pastebin/Gist link
-- Run via python, not by double-clicking

-ENJOY USING VANISH RAT 2.0
+ENJOY USING VANISH RAT 1.0

 --------------------------------------------------------